-Ford will strip its North American lineup of passenger cars, transitioning to an almost exclusive SUV and pick-up lineup, with the Mustang to remain as the only low-riding car in dealerships.
+Ford in the United States will strip its North American lineup of passenger cars, transitioning to an almost exclusive SUV and pick-up lineup, with the Mustang to remain as the only low-riding car in dealerships.

-The closest vehicle to being car-like (apart from the Mustang) in that transition will be the Ford Focus Active, which is itself billed as a crossover.
+The other vehicle that is closest to being car-like (apart from the Mustang) in that transition period will be the Ford Focus Active, which is itself billed as a crossover.

 “Over the next few years, the Ford car portfolio in North America will transition to two vehicles — the best-selling Mustang and the all-new Focus Active crossover coming out next year,” Ford US said in a statement.
 “The company is also exploring new ‘white space’ vehicle silhouettes that combine the best attributes of cars and utilities, such as higher ride height, space and versatility.”

 Ford of North America has set a target – by 2020, over 90 per cent of its product lineup in North America would comprise trucks, SUVs and commercial vehicles.

 Ford CEO Jim Hackett said that this was to turnaround “underperforming” models.

 “Where we can raise the returns of underperforming parts of our business by making them more fit, we will,” said Mr Hackett.
 “If appropriate returns are not on the horizon, we will shift that capital to where we can play and win.
 We are committed to taking the appropriate actions to drive profitable growth and maximise the returns of our business over the long term.”

 Earlier in the year, Ford said that by 2020, it would have the “freshest lineup among all full-line [US] automakers”, stating that the average showroom age will drop from 5.7 to 3.3 years.

 Crucial to this plan is making four new SUVs which are to be added to the range by 2020.